Leixx98/TM4-Project/Readme.md

 * Sending the amplifier and frequency value into the DDS AD9959 to change the signal
 * Showing the amplifier and frequency value in the screen

+### The Second Commit Function:
+* Add ADS1115 to sample the voltage